Future Tenses ESL Games, Activities and Worksheets

 ESL Will or Be Going To Worksheet - Grammar Exercises: Gap-fill, Matching, Writing Sentences from Prompts, Binary Choice, Error Correction, Rewriting Sentences - Intermediate (B1) - 30 minutes

-This comprehensive will or going to worksheet helps students practice or review the differences between these two future forms.
-Students begin with a gap-fill exercise where they complete sentences with will or be going to and verbs in brackets.
-Then, students match statements or questions with responses.
+This comprehensive will or be going to worksheet helps students practice or review the differences between these two future forms.
+First, students complete statements, questions and responses with the correct form of will or be going to and then match them together.
 Next, students rewrite will and be going to sentences in their negative form.
-Students then move on to choose the correct future form in will and be going to sentences.
-Lastly, students correct mistakes in sentences and rewrite them.
+After that, students choose the correct future form to complete each sentence.
+Lastly, students rewrite sentences, correcting will or be going to mistakes.

 Will or Be Going To Worksheet Preview